neo-project/docs/docs/en-us/tooldev/sdk/introduction.md

    using Neo.Network.RPC;
    ```

+> [!Note]
+>
+> In case that you use SDK to construct a transaction and invoke the contract method that requires a signature, you need to copy the protocol.json file of the current Neo-CLI node into the Visual Studio 2019 running directory, such as \bin or \publish, to ensure the `Magic` used by SDK is the same as that of blockchain, or the transaction will not be verified through blockchain.

 ## Exception handing

 `Neo RPC SDK` mainly interacts with Neo nodes through RPC requests.
 When the message returned by the RPC request contains an Error the system throws an exception.
 The most common exception type is  `RpcException`, which includes: